Marvel movies: How to watch all Avengers films in chronological order

 20) Ant-Man and the Wasp (2018)

 Set in 2018, exactly two years after the events of Captain America: Civil War (the length of Scott's house arrest sentence) and runs parallel with the timeline just before Thanos' snap.
-Contains important information about the Quantum Realm, which could be essential to understanding Endgame.
-The post-credit scene shows Hank Pym, Janet Van Dyne and Hope Pym all turning to dust as a result of Thanos.
+Contains important information about the Quantum Realm, which is also an important part of Endgame.
+The post-credit scene shows Hank Pym, Janet Van Dyne and Hope all turning to dust as a result of Thanos.

 21) Avengers: Infinity War (2018)